 What Are the Different Types of Dental Implants?

 Single-tooth dental implants are designed to replace individual missing or damaged teeth.
 This form of restoration is the closest thing to a natural tooth, as it replaces every part of the tooth structure, including the root.
-To begin, a titanium post will be inserted into the jawbone, forming a new “root.”
+To begin, a titanium post will be inserted into the jawbone, simulating a new “root.”
 Over the course of a few months, the post and the bone should fuse together, creating a stable, permanent base for the customized dental crown restoration that will be placed on top of the post.
 The titanium “root” of the implant has the added benefit of stimulating the jawbone and preventing further decay and damage to surrounding teeth.
 In most cases, dental implants will look, feel, and function exactly like a natural tooth.
 They are also quite durable, capable of lasting for decades with proper care and maintenance (most patients have reported their final crown feeling better than their own teeth).

 If you are missing all or nearly all of your teeth on one or both dental arches, it may indeed be possible to restore your full smile with implant-supported dentures.
 Full mouth cases usually require four to six titanium implants per arch, which are used to anchor a prosthetic denture.
 Using our advanced imaging technology, Dr. Mazhari will strategically place the implants for optimal comfort and stability.
 Once the implants have successfully fused with the jawbone, the custom dental prosthesis will be firmly affixed onto the implant base for a secure, functional, and natural-looking result.